The 100 Most Livable Cities in the World

 95. Cape Town, South Africa

 One of South Africa's three capitals, Cape Town is the country's most famous and, perhaps, most exciting cities.
-Whether you're visiting or planning on making a home here, Cape Town is simply easy to fall in love with.
+Whether you're visiting or planning on making a home here, it's easy to fall in love with Cape Town.

 Things to do include hiking to the top of Table Mountain (or taking the cable car), enjoying the beach (or watching wild penguins enjoy it), and visiting historic sites such as the prison where Nelson Mandela was once held.